philleepflorence/access-granted/README.md

 Prevent direct access to media files (preventing users from downloading files).
 Allows selective access based of allowed referral urls.
-Ideal for sites where assets can only be viewd within the confines of the site.
+Ideal for sites where assets can only be viewed within the confines of the site.

 ## How to use